 If you’re looking to join martial arts for your fitness, spiritual harmony or to hone your mind and body, picking the right martial arts style is essential if you’re going to enjoy yourself.

-So what are the different types of Martial Arts styles ?
+So what are the different styles of Martial Arts?

 - Kung fu